 At around 20,000 organic sessions a month, you can expect to make a reasonable amount of money from your ad networks and affiliate links.

-If you do that, you will be a successful blogger.
+If you do that, you will become a successful blogger.

 Another factor to think about is using the best tools to improve your chances of success.

-For me, there are two tools that are indispensable for me now.
+For me, there are two tools that are indispensable.

 I use Grammarly to help in making my articles as error-free as possible.
 You can use the free version, to begin with, but the premium version offers much more capability.